12 November 1963

 “I ought to have a red light on this ladder, the speed I’ve been moving.”
-George Costigan.
+George Costigan (Gerald James)

-Elusive maintenance man Costigan (Gerald James)needs to pay for his daughter’s forthcoming wedding and becomes a human dynamo (“overtime Costigan, that’s what we call him”).
-His friend, Pop Prendergast (Gerald C. Lawson) wins a greyhound in a raffle and Costigan establishes a syndicate to train and run the dog.
+Returning from the first season episode, Has Anyone Seen Costigan? elusive maintenance man Costigan (Gerald James)needs to pay for his daughter’s forthcoming wedding and becomes a human dynamo (“overtime Costigan, that’s what we call him”).
+When his friend, Pop Prendergast (Gerald C. Lawson) wins a greyhound in a raffle, Costigan establishes a syndicate to train and run the dog.

 When he sees the story, Wilder tells Don Henderson to find a good taxidermist, "If the dog wins – fine!
 But if the dog loses, I want one stuffed greyhound and one stuffed welfare officer on that wall!”